corda/corda-gradle-plugins/cordapp-cpk2/README.md

 then CorDapp `C` will acquire compile-time dependencies on the "main" jars of both CorDapps `A` and `B`.
 The `cordaProvided` dependencies of both `A` and `B` will also be added to CorDapp `C`'s `cordaProvided` configuration.
 This piece of _Dark Magic_ is achieved by publishing each CPK with a "companion" POM that contains the extra dependency information.
-The `cordapp-cpk` plugin resolves these "companion" POMs transparently to the user so that CorDapps have the transitive relationships that everyone expects.
+The `cordapp-cpk2` plugin resolves these "companion" POMs transparently to the user so that CorDapps have the transitive relationships that everyone expects.